Alexhuszagh/uniprot_kb/ROADMAP.md

 - Add header for record.pxd
 - Define header for fasta.pxd
 - Move to single source file (.so library), no package
+    - Need to add a py_extension?
+Dunno what it is...

 **Short-term**
 - Fix CI integrations for TeaCI